acuminous/defcon/README.md

 # DEFCON
-DEFCON is a multi-scensory information radiator that reports of the health of your software and infrastruture.
+DEFCON is a highly extensible, multi-scensory information radiator.
+Out of the box it does nothing, but by installing (or writing) the correct set of plugins it can become a dashboard for events transmitted via any network protocol you want.
+In addition to displaying these events, it can forward them to other system such as logstash or even another DEFCON instance.
+There are plugins which play audible alarms when certain events are received.

 ## Prerequisits
 1. [nodejs](http://nodejs.org)